 Volunteer Service

 “Entering into children’s mind with love, and believing that companionship can change the children’s world” has been the intention of the Novatek Foundation’s volunteer team for many years.
 Through youth volunteer services, and by taking a one-to-one approach, visually impaired and disadvantaged students are guided to learning in real-life scenarios.
 In addition, having volunteers to accompany them encourages disadvantaged students to challenge themselves to new things, allowing them to enhance their interpersonal communication skills and increase their self-confidence.
-Moreover, since 2022, Novatek has sponsored the Air Quality Purification Zone at Hsinchu’s Horizon & Sea Viewing Area for 3 consecutive years, and arranged for corporate volunteers to regularly clean the environment, care for the landscaping, and even expand the maintenance and sponsorship area.
+Moreover, since 2022, Novatek has sponsored the Air Quality Purification Zone at Hsinchu’s Horizon & Sea Viewing Area for 4 consecutive years, and arranged for corporate volunteers to regularly clean the environment, care for the landscaping, and even expand the maintenance and sponsorship area.
 Novatek is committed to contributing to environmental conservation and making efforts to maintain the surroundings, and it hopes to utilize its corporate power to make a difference.
-In 2024, Novatek organized one beach cleaning session, where Novatek volunteers joined hands with disadvantaged students, have collectively removed over 54 kg of marine debris from Yuanli Beach in Miaoli.
-Through environmental education and practical action, Novatek aims to instill in these students the correct concepts and attitudes towards environmental conservation.
+In 2025, Novatek organized one beach cleaning session, where Novatek volunteers joined hands with disadvantaged students to collect over 3 kg of waste at Nanliao, Hsinchu.
+Through environmental education and practical action, the Company aims to instill correct concepts and attitudes towards environmental conservation in young students.
+In addition, two rural campus volunteer programs were newly launched in 2025 to accompany students in rural areas in learning about biodiversity and strengthening their environmental education knowledge.

-Over the past 15 years, Novatek volunteers have adhered to their original intentions and used practical actions to accompany visually impaired students, high-care teenagers, and disadvantaged students on their journeys of learning and growth.
-Through such efforts, Novatek was awarded the “Excellent Utilization Unit for Volunteer Service in Education” in 2019 and 2023 by the Youth Development Administration, Ministry of Education (MOE) and the “2018–2024 Youth Volunteer Outstanding Utilization Unit” for 7 consecutive years, totaling nine recognitions through these two volunteer awards.
+Over the past 16 years, Novatek volunteers have adhered to their original intentions and used practical actions to accompany visually impaired students, high-care teenagers, and disadvantaged students on their journeys of learning and growth.
+Through such efforts, Novatek was awarded the “Excellent Utilization Unit for Volunteer Service in Education” in 2019 and 2023 by the Youth Development Administration, Ministry of Education (MOE) and the “2018–2025 Youth Volunteer Service Excellence Promotion Unit” for 8 consecutive years, totaling ten recognitions through these two volunteer awards.
 In the future, we will continue to move forward with the momentum of love, give full play to the power of corporate volunteers, and contribute our own strength to give back to the society, bringing the warmth of love to wherever we go.

 Volunteer for accompanying visually impaired students on countryside tour and local food exploration